 The great thing about this itinerary is that you'll get lots of information about the sites.
 Travelling between the stops is also easy with public transportation (or even walking).

-Barcelona is one of the top tourist destinations in Spain.
+Barcelona, along with Seville, are some of the top tourist destinations in Spain.
 More than 32 million people visit Barcelona every year, and it is steadily increasing.
+Fun fact about Spain: It is the world's largest producer of olive oil!

 The city has lots of must-see attractions and activities.
 A couple of days in Barcelona is just enough time for getting to do most of what you'd like here.